-The problem on 30-A is that the person sitting next to them is their boss’ next-door neighbor, and the bartender is their daughter.
-In the Kevin Bacon game of 30-A, we’re all ONE link away from each other, and word travels faster than Snapchat along the Coconut Telegraph.
+The problem on Scenic Highway 30A is that the person sitting next to them is their boss’ next-door neighbor, and the bartender is their daughter.
+In the Kevin Bacon game of 30A, we’re all ONE link away from each other, and word spreads faster than a TikTok video along the Coconut Telegraph.
 So, it’s always best to heed the motto of the now-defunct Smiling Fish Cafe: “BE NICE OR LEAVE.”

 5. Sharks.
 Are.
 Everywhere.

 Last year, someone posted this question on our 30A Facebook page:

 “We will be visiting 30-A in a few weeks.
 Can you please tell me if the sharks have left the area?”

 Hold on to your swim shorts, folks.
 I’m sorry to have to be the one to tell you this: The Gulf and Bay are FULL of sharks.
 Bull sharks, hammerheads, tiger sharks, threshers, whale sharks … They’re out there, right along with you, EVERY SINGLE DAY.
 They’ve been out there with you every time you’ve stepped foot into the Gulf, ever since you were a little tot.
 And they couldn’t possibly CARE LESS ABOUT YOU.

 Seriously though, sharks live in the Gulf of Mexico.
 They’re often a few hundred feet away from you, and you never even know it.
 Before you panic though, know the facts.
 For example, in the entire state of Florida, there have only been 11 deaths by shark … SINCE 1882!
 But if you still can’t get your head around this plain and simple truth, don’t worry – Scenic Highway 30A is home to some pretty sweet swimming pools.